ITR-U Updated Return India: Cost, Eligibility & Penalty Slabs (2025–26)

 No. Equity ETFs, debt ETFs, and gold or silver ETFs have different applicable rates and rules.
 The underlying composition of the fund and its classification under the Income Tax Act determine the outcome.

-For eligible equity-oriented ETFs, LTCG is taxed at 12.5% under Section 112A on gains above the annual ₹1.25 lakh exemption.
+For eligible equity-oriented ETFs, LTCG is taxed at 12.5% under Section 112A on gains above the annual Rs 1.25 lakh exemption.
 The exemption is an annual aggregate across all eligible equity LTCG, not a per-ETF benefit.

 Short-term capital gains on eligible equity-oriented ETFs (held 12 months or less) are taxed at 20% under Section 111A, plus applicable surcharge and 4% cess.

-For a listed gold ETF, the holding period for long-term status is more than 12 months, since listed ETF units are listed securities under the Income Tax Act.
+For a listed gold ETF, the holding period for long-term status is more than 12 months, since listed ETF units are listed securities.
 This is different from physical gold or gold mutual fund FoF structures, which require more than 24 months.
 Both are taxed at 12.5% LTCG, but the threshold to reach LTCG treatment differs.

-No. The ₹1.25 lakh annual LTCG exemption under Section 112A applies to eligible equity assets (equity shares, equity-oriented mutual funds, and units of business trusts).
+No. The Rs 1.25 lakh annual LTCG exemption under Section 112A applies only to eligible equity assets (equity shares, equity-oriented mutual funds, and units of business trusts).
 Gold and silver ETFs are not equity-oriented and do not qualify for this exemption.

 Not in all cases.
 From FY 2025-26, Section 50AA's STCG deeming rule applies only to funds investing more than 65% in debt and money market instruments.
 For debt ETFs that do not meet this threshold, normal listed securities rules apply: LTCG after 12 months at 12.5%, STCG at slab rate.
 The classification should be checked at the fund level.

 Yes.
 Eligible capital losses can be carried forward for up to 8 assessment years, provided the ITR for the loss year was filed on time.
-Short-term capital loss can offset both STCG and LTCG.
-Long-term capital loss can only offset LTCG.
+Short-term capital loss can offset both STCG and LTCG from any capital asset.
+Long-term capital loss can only offset LTCG from any capital asset.
+A gold ETF long-term capital loss can therefore be set off against equity ETF LTCG in the same year.
 Please consult a qualified Chartered Accountant for transaction-specific guidance.

 Disclaimer: This article is for general information and educational purposes only.
 It does not constitute investment advice, a recommendation, or an offer to buy or sell any ETF or securities.
 ETF tax rules described here are based on the Income Tax Act, 1961 as amended, applicable for FY 2025-26 (AY 2026-27).
 Classification rules, Section 50AA applicability, and holding period thresholds may differ by fund and may change in subsequent budgets or notifications.
 Please consult a qualified Chartered Accountant or tax professional for transaction-specific guidance, and a SEBI-registered investment adviser for investment decisions.